apadaki/minimalist-latex-homework/README.md

 A minimalist LaTeX class for homework assignments, providing capabilities for basic theorem environments and alphabetical question parts.

 ## Usage

+**Note:** This template is extremely minimalist and the formatting doesn't look amazing or anything.
+There exist better LaTeX homework templates out there.

 This LaTeX document class assumes a problem-part hierarchy in the homework assignment.

 To denote a problem, use the command `\problem{}{}`.
 Entering the first argument is mandatory and entering the second argument is optional.
 For example, the command `\problem{7}{2}` will be rendered as **Problem 7.2.** whereas the command `\problem{7}{}` will be rendered as **Problem 7.**